 Review a brief history of technical writing and find out why this specific form of writing is becoming more important in a variety of industries.

 If you're interested in developing your own writing skills, consider one of our continuing education writing courses here at Oregon State University.
+They're open to everyone and there are no prerequisites.

 How have you used writing in your current job?
 Comment below!